-In categories 1-23, programs or stories that exceed the maximum running time in their category must be edited and may contain up to 5 excerpts of continuous programming dealing with the same topic, with the exception of category 23, where submissions cannot run longer than 40 minutes (there is no excerpt/segment limit in craft categories 30-38).
+In categories 1-34 and 38-46, programs or stories that exceed the maximum running time in their category must be edited and may contain up to 7 excerpts of continuous programming dealing with the same topic, with the exception of category 27 (Outstanding Short Documentary), where films that run longer than 40 minutes are not permitted.
 However, the entry must be submitted "as-aired" and cannot have been re-edited for the purpose of enhancing the submission.
 An excerpt must be a continuous, commercial- free run.
 Editing out commercials between continuous programming does not constitute internal editing.
+There is no excerpt/segment limit in craft categories 38-46.